 Specifically, I contribute to:

-• Developing a theoretical framework based on an adapted Health Belief Model and Information-Seeking Behavior to understand the healthcare behaviors and challenges faced by immigrants.
+• Developing a theoretical framework based on an adapted Health Belief Model and Information-Seeking Behaviour to understand the healthcare behaviours and challenges faced by immigrants.

-• Conducting a mixed-method study, utilizing semi-structured interviews and structured surveys to explore health information needs and barriers to healthcare access.
+• Conducting a mixed-method study, utilising semi-structured interviews and structured surveys to explore health information needs and barriers to healthcare access.

 • Comparing immigrant experiences across three Nordic countries to identify systemic disparities and propose targeted interventions for improving health communication and service delivery.

-I design and implement quantitative and qualitative data collection strategies, ensuring methodological rigor in cross-country comparative research.
-Additionally, I analyze survey and interview data using advanced statistical and qualitative techniques to uncover patterns in health-seeking behavior.
+I design and implement quantitative and qualitative data collection strategies, ensuring methodological rigour in cross-country comparative research.
+Additionally, I analyse survey and interview data using advanced statistical and qualitative techniques to uncover patterns in health-seeking behaviour.

-Findings from this research have been published in peer-reviewed journals such as Library & Information Science Research (Jufo 3) and Informaatiotutkimus (Jufo 1), contributing to academic discussions on immigrant health, cultural adaptation, and information-seeking behavior.
-My work supports policymakers and healthcare organizations in developing inclusive, data-driven healthcare strategies for diverse immigrant populations in the Nordic region.
+Findings from this research have been published in peer-reviewed journals such as Library & Information Science Research (Jufo 3) and Informaatiotutkimus (Jufo 1), contributing to academic discussions on immigrant health, cultural adaptation, and information-seeking behaviour.
+My work supports policymakers and healthcare organisations in developing inclusive, data-driven healthcare strategies for diverse immigrant populations in the Nordic region.

 Immigrants’ Health Beliefs, Health Needs, and the Use of Healthcare Services in Finland, Sweden, and Norway